Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ### Subordinate in world map

 Click "Players" in [player information buttons](#player-information-buttons) .
-[Zoom in](#zoom-buttons) the world map and click your player icon in " Players" to center the world map at the position of your player.
+[Zoom in](#zoom-buttons) the world map and click your player icon in "Players" to center the world map at the position of your player.

 ![world map subordinate different color](./images/world-map-subordinate-different-color.png)